 For this reason, we recommend being as accurate as possible when completing your life insurance application.
 If you’re an occasional smoker, tell your insurance company.
 You’re much better off paying the higher premium and knowing your family will be covered rather than lying your way to a lower premium and running the risk that your family will lose their protection altogether.

-One more thing life insurance won’t cover: suicide (in the first two years)
+2. Suicide (in the first two years)

 Suicide isn’t fun to talk about, but it’s important to understand the implications of it when you buy life insurance.
 With suicide, there’s a risk of anti-selection.
 For example, someone may buy life insurance right before taking their own life to give their family a “payoff" after their death.
 Because of this risk, insurance companies usually exclude death benefit claims if the policyholder dies by suicide within the first two years of the policy.